sherlock-protocol/sherlock-v2-docs/faq.md

 ### What is Sherlock?

-* Sherlock is an audit and risk management platform designed to provide protocols with affordable, reliable protection against smart contract exploits.
-Anyone (in a designated jurisdiction) is able to stake in Sherlock's staking pools and receive premiums from Sherlock's covered protocols.
-This is made possible by Sherlock's expert smart contract security team, who conducts deep security reviews for each covered protocol and is incentivized with “skin-in-the-game” alongside Sherlock stakers.
+* Sherlock is an audit marketplace and smart contract coverage protocol built on the Ethereum blockchain.
+Sherlock works to protect Decentralized Finance (DeFi) users from smart contract exploits with security reviews from top auditors backed by smart contract coverage on the audited contracts.

 ### How is Sherlock different from other audit firms?